Connecticut Licensing Guide

 Plumbing contractors in Connecticut may earn more or less on average based on their region, expertise, and credentials.
 The mean annual wage for plumbers, pipefitters, and steamfitters in Connecticut was $67,863 in 2023, according to salary.com.

-Yes, the Department of Consumer Protection in Connecticut makes it mandatory to have a plumber’s license.
-Plumbing business owners must fulfill specific standards in order to receive a plumbing license, including having a particular amount of experience, passing an exam, and presenting evidence of liability insurance and worker’s compensation insurance (if they have employees).
+Yes, absolutely.
+The Department of Consumer Protection in Connecticut makes it mandatory to have a plumber's license.
+Plumbing business owners must fulfill specific standards in order to receive a plumbing license, including having a particular amount of experience, passing an exam, and presenting evidence of liability insurance and worker's compensation insurance (if they have employees).

 Yes, you can perform your plumbing job on your property as long as it is not done for a business or to make money.
 The installation or modification of a public water supply or sewer system, for instance, requires the expertise of a certified professional, so it's crucial to keep that in mind while you perform plumbing work.